 Shopping for life insurance in Singapore

-When determining the potential return of your insurance policy, review the insurer’s past performance over the last 5 to 10 years, and its recent annual rate of return, against policies with similar features.
+When determining the potential return on your insurance policy, review the insurer’s past performance over the last 5 to 10 years, and its recent annual rate of return, against policies with similar features.
 Remember, past performance is no indication of future performance.
 However, you can get some indication of how a particular insurance company manages its insurance investment products.
-In the same way some mutual fund companies consistently outperform their competitors, the track record of insurance companies varies.
+In the same way, some mutual fund companies consistently outperform their competitors, the track record of insurance companies varies.

 Many factors in an insurance policy’s valuation can change.
 The value of a life insurance policy is based on the mortality rate and interest rate, and both can change.
 The expenses and commissions also must be considered.
 A policy may, in fact, not provide a positive return in its first few years owing to commissions and other charges.
 The mortality rate is based on the average life expectancy of a group of people.
 Since people are living longer, the mortality rate in your insurance policy will be different from that in your father’s policy, and it may change over the length of your policy.